jcarpenter11986/dotfiles/README.md

 # dotfiles

-This configuration is set up for Mac OS with the below is installed:
+This configuration is set up for Mac OS with the below installed:
 * Homebrew
 * ZSH
 * Vim 8